BREWERY GEMS PROFILES:

 However, in spite of these set backs the family decided to give it another try.
 In 1923 Elmer found another site, 150 miles south, and proceeded to build a new cannery at Kukak Bay in Southwest Alaska.
 This became one of the most successful fish preserving establishments in the North.

-In 1925 Elmer, leased the Alaska cannery to another packing company, and concentrated on helping his father reopen an old, frame, brewhouse adjacent to the Bay View plant, in order to brew near-beer.
+While retaining controlling interest, Elmer leased the Alaska cannery to another packing company in 1925, and concentrated on helping his father reopen an old, frame, brewhouse adjacent to the Bay View plant, in order to brew near-beer.
 Also in 1925, Elmer took on additional responsibilities.
 On May 23rd, at San Rafael, California, he married Nina Irene Beckwith, daughter of Elmer Gridley and Lucina Beckwith.
 Ten years later the couple adopted twin daughters, Zonya Mina, and Zarya Lou, born June 13, 1935.

 In 1929 Elmer was involved with his father in the start-up of Hemrichs Inc., which later became the Hemrich Brewing Co.
 He stayed on brewing near-beer with his father until new opportunities in the brewing industry became available.
 In July of 1932, recognizing the possibility of Repeal, seven and one-half months before it actually occurred, Elmer and some Seattle interests, purchased the Columbia Brewing Co. of Tacoma.
 Since the brewery had been producing near-beer during Prohibition, it didn't require as extensive remodeling as might otherwise been necessary.
 In April 1933, sales of his Alt Heidelberg Beer commenced under U-Permit No. 1204.
 He remained the president of Columbia Breweries, Inc. until October of 1935, when he sold his interest to Joseph F. Lancer.